 With Lotte Thomsen and Jonas Kunst at the University of Oslo and Aarhus University (and in collaboration with the social security registries at Statistics Denmark), I am currently helping set up a longitudinal study of fundamental relational orientations (toward communality, hierarchy, equality, and proportionality), with a view to understanding their origins and ability to predict sociopolitical behaviour and later life outcomes.

 With fellow affiliates of the Sidanius Intergroup Relations Lab, I am researching the nature and predictive power of social dominance orientation: a preference for inequality between social groups.
 Having established its bidimensional structure and its predictive power over time, we have developed and validated a new measure, SDO7.
-I am now collaborating with Nour Kteily at Northwestern University, Arnold Ho at the University of Michigan, and Oliver Hauser at Harvard Business School, to understand the impact of social dominance orientation on the perception of hierarchy and inequality in society.
+I am now collaborating with Nour Kteily at Northwestern University, Arnold Ho at the University of Michigan, and Oliver Hauser at Harvard Business School, to understand the impact of social dominance orientation on the perception of hierarchy and inequality in society (see video summary on the right).

 I have also take an intergroup approach to ethics in the institutional domain, studying why peers punish whistleblowers, how intergroup attitudes develop among police recruits, and how workplace bullying reveals wider societal conflicts.